QuarkNerd/blog/lpage/_posts/2015-07-02-surprising-things-about-js.md

 }
 {% endhighlight %}

-The same applies to both break and continue.
+The same applies to both `break` and `continue`.
 You will have definitely seen break used with switch statements...

 {% highlight js %}
 switch(i) {